DerHary/PiHole_Blocklist/README.md

 # PiHole_Blocklist
 My Custom Blocklist for PiHole

+NOTE: This Repo is no longer updated - The Project is replaced by a new DNSBL - switch to https://dbl.aschi.at/ for a community List of blocked Domains

 I decided to share my custom Domain Blacklist via Github.
 Updates will follow in irregular Intervals, when i check the Logs of my PiHole and diverse Domains that are resolved.